kubeflow/kubeflow/user_guide.md

 NAMESPACE=kubeflow
 kubectl create namespace ${NAMESPACE}
 ks generate core kubeflow-core --name=kubeflow-core --namespace=${NAMESPACE}

+# Enable collection of anonymous usage metrics
+# Skip this step if you don't want to enable collection.
+# Or set reportUsage to false (the default).
+ks param set kubeflow-core reportUsage true ks param set kubeflow-core usageId $(uuidgen)
 ```
   * Feel free to change the namespace to a value that better suits your kubernetes cluster.